Writing Guards

 • Raise GuardError to deny.
 The error message is sent to the model.

-• You may return a modified handler instance (e.g., to sanitize inputs).
+• You may return a modified dict (e.g., to sanitize inputs).

 Attaching guards to tools